LoganWatson1400/KCO/README.md

 ## How to Use KCO
 --->

+##DISCLAIMER
+The final code in this repository relies on ChatGPT code.
+Prior commits/versions were primarily hand-coded.
+If you have any questions about this you can contact us at the following emails...
+Jack, pjharmer@uwm.edu
+Logan, lawatson.edu

 ## Contributors
 Logan Watson\
 Patrick "Jack" Harmer

 ## References
+AI USED: ChatGPT
 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)\
 [Python PEP8 Style Guide](https://peps.python.org/pep-0008/)